 Adding a Roommate to Your Lease

-Adding a roommate isn't very complicated, but it pays to be careful about how you ask your landlord.
+Adding a roommate to your lease shouldn't be very complicated, but it pays to be careful about how you ask your landlord.
 It also helps to have some idea what to expect from your new roommate.
 For example, are they willing to commit to the entire lease term, and pay rent on time?
 Are they generally responsible and clean?
 Will they be having friends over late at night?
 Before even considering adding a roommate, ensure that whoever you choose is compatible and financially responsible.
 Otherwise, you could be setting yourself up for a dispute down the road.

 Get the Landlord's Approval